awcasella/Miscellaneous/README.md

 This repo contains the following items:

 - **C++:**
   - Operator Overload: A nice way to implement your usage of any basic operator such as +, -, *, /, [], = and more.
 Only need to implement methods called operator<op> inside the classes you created.
-	For instance, method operator+() redefines what the usage of + can do for the class created.
+For instance, method "operator+" redefines what the usage of "+" can do for the class created.

 - **MatLab:**
   - Command Window Easter Eggs: For example, if you type "fifteen" in the command line, then this GUI shows up.